-According to Energy Star, the average American home has 30 light features; over their life cycle, 30 CFLs can save 13,500 kWh of electricity; this is equivalent to a total of 9.7 MTCO2E.
+According to Energy Star, the average American home has 30 light features; over their life cycle, 30 CFLs can save 13,500 kWh of electricity; this is equivalent to a total of 9.7 metric tons of carbon dioxide.
 As the Park currently has 69 housing structures in use as well as an additional 140 administrative structures, upgrading lighting options has the potential to make a significant impact on GHG emissions.

-Some Completed Actions
+Completed and Ongoing Actions

-· Worked with Cape Light Compact to switch to Compact Fluorescent Light bulbs (CFLs) in public park buildings.
+- Worked with Cape Light Compact to switch to Compact Fluorescent Light bulbs (CFLs) in public park buildings.

-· Inventoried all appliances and replaced ones 10 years or older with ENERGY STAR or better.
+- Inventoried all appliances and replaced ones 10 years or older with ENERGY STAR or better.

-· Installed higher R-value insulation at SPVC and recycled denim insulation at the Race Point Ranger Station.
+- Installed higher R-value insulation at SPVC and recycled denim insulation at the Race Point Ranger Station.

-· Increase the use of bio based fuels for park buildings.
+- Increase the use of bio based fuels for park buildings.

-· Replace old windows with new more energy-efficient windows.
+- Replace old windows with new more energy-efficient windows.